Ometria/ometria.ios_sdk/README.md

 }
 ```

+**Result:**
-Now you can receive notifications from Ometria and you are also able to see the images that are attached to your notifications.
+* Your app can now receive notifications from Ometria
+* Rich media content (images, videos) will be displayed in notifications
+* Notifications can be tracked even if the user hasn’t opened the app

 5\.
 Initialise the library
 --------------------------